client9/libinjection/misc/doc-sqli-python.md

 ----------------------------

-This is probably a bug, but for now, the input string must not change or get destroyed between the sqli_init (or sqli_reset) call and when you call is_sqli.
-While annoying, this prevents having to make a string copy, which would slow things down.
+This is probably a bug, but for now, the input string must not change or get destroyed between the `sqli_init` (or `sqli_reset`) call and when you call `is_sqli`.
+While annoying, this prevents libinjection from having to make an internal copy of the string, which would slow things down.

-For instance:
+The following example might crash:

 ```python
 s = sqli_state()